surgosan/portfolio/README.md

 - Bring about content closer?
 Change layout to boxed areas?
 - Playground area to play with data in a database using logic
 - Create personal blog where I can update my activities
+- Fix mobile view of about view tools

 ## Completed Plans
 - Optimise for smaller screens